 Forget their name—these yummy tofu and veggie burritos would make a great lunch or easy weeknight dinner.
 To freeze the burritos, fully assemble them and wrap them tightly in foil.
 Freeze for up to 3 months.
 Transfer one to the fridge to thaw overnight before zapping it in the microwave to heat it through.

 To me, some of the best freezer “meals” aren’t meals at all.
 Instead, they’re freezer-friendly components that give you a head start on making a full meal later.
 Take pasta sauce, pizza dough, and cooked grains.
 Once you have them on hand, you can easily make a healthy, home-cooked dinner without a lot of fuss.

 Keep marinara handy in your freezer, and you’ll never have to buy the store-bought kind again!
 To freeze it, allow it to cool completely, transfer it to an airtight container, and freeze for up to 3 months.

 The next time you make homemade pizza, double the dough!
 Once it rises, freeze half in an airtight container for another night.
 To use it, allow it to thaw overnight in the fridge.
 Bring it to room temperature before you stretch it.

 One of my favorite ways to meal prep is to batch-cook and freeze grains like rice, quinoa, and farro.
-That way, whenever I need a wholesome side dish or a base for a grain bowl, I just have to pop one in the microwave to thaw.
+That way, whenever I want to make a side of cilantro lime rice or a healthy grain bowl, I just have to pop the frozen grains in the microwave to thaw.
 To freeze cooked grains, spread them in an even layer on a parchment-lined baking sheet, and freeze for two hours.
 After that, you can transfer them to a freezer bag or container without them clumping together.

 Freezer Meals: Freezer-Friendly Veggie Soup